Nebukam/mkfont/docs/_sources/docs/views/foldout-components.md

 ## What is a component?

->Generally speaking, components are kindda like layers, or illustrator Symbols, or Prefab in Unity : they can turn any existing glyph into a re-usable asset that self-updates  whenever modified.
+>Generally speaking, components are kindda like layers, or Adobe© Illustrator Symbols, or Prefab in Unity : they can turn any existing glyph into a re-usable asset that self-updates  whenever modified.
 >
 >They can be used for many many things : easily make and maintained composite letters with modifiers such as `é`, `à` etc; but the logic also applies to creating flexible icon libraries.
 Check out the {% include lk id='Complex icon font' %} guide to get a grasp on the possibilities.
 {: .infos}